0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 computations by [ZK smart contracts](../smart-contracts/zk-smart-contracts/zk-smart-contracts.md) and earning revenue for the zero knowledge computations performed.

+## Set up a reverse proxy

+ZK nodes and reader nodes for development need a reverse proxy server.
+ZK nodes need it to be able to give and receive secret inputs.
+For reader nodes it

 !!!
 Warning " You must complete these requirements before you can continue"
     For a reader node only set up reverse proxy - step 3